piotr147/BricksAppFunction/README.md

 # Bricks App Functions

-Project used for observing prices of Lego sets.
+Project used for monitoring prices of Lego sets.
 User can subscribe set and gets notified when lowest price changes.

 ## Technologies
 * .Net Core